wishpond-dev/zoho_crm/README.md

         }
 ```

-The zoho_crm currently does not support batch updates.
+This zoho_crm gem currently does not support batch updates.
 Contacts and Leads must be created or updated individually.

 N.B.
 It appears that zoho will only let 9 concurrent auth tokens be generated for each account.
 These auth tokens can be deleted manually in the 'My Account' section on Zoho.